Inner approximations of doubling weights with applications to Beurling-Malliavin theory in Toeplitz kernels: Construction of the approximating inner function

 We say that $\Lambda$ is $\alpha$-uniformly dense if there exists $M > 0$, such that for each $\lambda \in \Lambda$ there exists $\lambda'\neq \lambda$ in $\Lambda$, such that

 \begin{remark} Let us note that the next theorem is much simpler if we do not require any estimates on $J'$.
 Then we could simply choose

 for some discrete measure $\sigma$ supported on $\Lambda$ with $\sigma(\lambda) \lesssim 1$.
-The difficulty lies in choosing $\sigma$, such that we can control $J'$. \end{remark} The idea behind the proof of the following theorem is similar to a lemma appearing in Section 6 of \cite{MR2609247}.
+The difficulty lies in choosing $\sigma$, such that we can control $J'$. \end{remark} The idea behind the proof of the following theorem is from a lemma appearing in Section 6 of \cite{MR2609247}.

 \begin{theorem} Let $\alpha$ be a regular locally doubling weight, satisfying

 Suppose $\Lambda \subset \mathbb{R}$ is an $\alpha$-uniformly discrete with $\alpha$-uniformly bounded gaps.
 Then there exists a meromorphic inner function $J$, such that